 State Cost Share offers 75% reimbursement of installation costs for eligible practices, up to $20,000 annually.
 This is a competitive application process for the dispersal of cost share funds statewide.
-Applications are due to BCCDKY by close of business on November 15th 2021.
-Producers must have an up to date Agricultural Water Quality Plan.
-Plans need to be updated as of December 2020.
+Producers must have an up to date Agricultural Water Quality Plan to apply.

 The Kentucky Soil Erosion and Water Quality Cost Share Program and the Kentucky Soil Stewardship Program were created to help agricultural operations protect the soil and water resources of Kentucky and to implement their agriculture water quality plans.
 The program helps landowners address existing soil erosion, water quality and other environmental problems associated with their farming or woodland operation.

 The 1994 Kentucky General Assembly established this financial and technical assistance program.
 Kentucky Revised Statute 146.115 establishes that funds be administered by local conservation districts and the Kentucky Soil and Water Conservation Commission with priority given to animal waste-related problems, agricultural district participants and to producers who have their Agriculture Water Quality plans on file with their local conservation districts.
 Funding comes from the Kentucky General Assembly through direct appropriations to the program from the Tobacco Settlement Funds and from funds provided by the Kentucky Department of Agriculture.